 Operating system—one of the following Linux distributions/versions:

 Operating system—Linux versions as above, or Windows 7 or later.

 Required on Windows:

-On Linux, the latest JDK 8 and Python 2.x are installed on the worker host machine by LGTM if they are not found.
+On Linux, the latest JDK 8 and the latest release of Python are installed on the worker host machine by LGTM if they are not found.